Does this page look plain and unstyled?

 Now if it was reworded I may well change my mind.

-5. Shaun Anderson wrote:
+So says Shaun Anderson

 The UK Government should indeed try to at least highlight the need for accessible sites more - and indeed where possible highlight examples of good web design.